bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Misconceptions

 What misconceptions do people have about your topic?
+Advice tends to simplify broad topics into single-sentence tips.

 ## Examples

 What data storytelling example inspires you?
+The data collected by calculated.gg which does a descriptive analysis of game replays.

 Could you do a new hypothesis, for the same question?
+I could present the same data with deeper analysis.

 Could you do a new question, for the same topic?
+My questions could be which values are related and most important when looking at differences between player-ranking tiers.

 Could you do a new topic, with the same "style"?
+I could offer an interpretation of the data with more of a focus on explanation and theory-crafting than the dry presentation offered at calculated.gg

 ## Data

 Where could you search for data about your topic?
+I'm looking at scraping data directly from calculated.gg